Michael Theurer

-Michael Theurer (born 12 January 1967) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Baden-Württemberg from 2017 to 2024.
+Michael Alexander Theurer (born 12 January 1967) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the board of Bundesbank since 2024.

+Theurer was a member of the Bundestag from the state of Baden-Württemberg from 2017 to 2024.
 From 2009 until 2017, he was a Member of the European Parliament.

-In addition to his parliamentary work, Theurer has been serving as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure in the coalition government of Chancellor Olaf Scholz since 2021.
-In this capacity, he is also the Federal Commissioner for Rail Transport.
+In addition to his parliamentary work, Theurer served as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure in the coalition government of Chancellor Olaf Scholz from 2021 to 2024.
+In this capacity, he was also the Federal Commissioner for Rail Transport.

 Early life and career

 After graduating from the Martin-Gerbert-Gymnasium in 1986, Theurer served in the Bundeswehr in Calw until 1987.
-From 1988 to 1990 he worked as a volunteer for the Schwarzwälder Bote in Oberndorf am Neckar.
+From 1988 to 1990, he worked as a volunteer for the Schwarzwälder Bote in Oberndorf am Neckar.
 He then worked for a few months as local editor of the newspaper in Schramberg before beginning his studies in economics at the University of Tübingen in October 1990.
 He completed this in November 1995 as a graduate economist.